Arctic wonder dogs: unleashing secrets of the Siberian Husky

 Siberian Huskies can also be sensitive to heat.
 Their coats were built for Arctic conditions so prolonged exposure to heat and humidity can be dangerous for Husky dogs.
 While all dog owners should take steps to prevent heat stroke, Husky owners need to take extra precautions.

 While not every Siberian Husky will be impacted by one of these conditions, pet insurance is always a good thing to have.
 Especially in cases of accidents and injuries which Huskies can sometimes be prone to when their curiosity or desire to run takes over.
-Protect your Husky with a 24Petprotect Insurance Plan.
+Consider covering your Husky with pet insurance to help you get peace of mind.

 Living with a Siberian Husky